 When we think of innovation, we often think of the big breakthroughs that disrupted traditional markets.
 We think of completely new product range or services that make our customers go crazy for and wildly abandon our competitors.

-We also think of innovation costs in various forms, from actual dollars and cents to internal impact on the organization and existing customer base.
+We also think of innovation costs in various forms, from actual dollars and cents to internal impact on the organisation and existing customer base.

 But nothing can be further from the truth.

-6 ways to establish a rapid innovation cycle
+Six ways to establish a rapid innovation cycle:

 1. Think small